 Best Time to Visit Spiti Valley -

-Apart from the major hiccup of transport challenges, you have to plan you travel time.
+Apart from the major hiccup of transport challenges, you have to plan your travel time.

 Most of Spiti is covered in thick snow in the winter months from October to March.
-The temperature drops upto -30 degrees Celsius.
+The temperature drops up to -30 degrees Celsius.
 April onward, the snow starts to melt but still may not be accessible to all the regions.
-End of June to September are the summer months and quiet comfortable to see around the location in Spiti.
+June to September are the summer months and quite comfortable to see around the location in Spiti.

 However, adventurers and wildlife enthusiasts do venture around Spiti during the winters.
-Also many traditional festivals take place in the winters here.
+Also, many traditional festivals take place during the winter here.
 Life is otherwise tough and people spend their days mostly indoors during the winters.

 Come on-board on a memorable Spiti Valley Road Trip-